Unilever expands sustainable living ambition

-Commenting on progress, Unilever CEO, Paul Polman said: “In the three years since we launched the Unilever Sustainable Living Plan we have learned that sustainability drives business growth and a much deeper connection with our employees and consumers.
+Commenting on progress, Unilever Chief Executive Officer, Paul Polman said: “In the three years since we launched the Unilever Sustainable Living Plan we have learned that sustainability drives business growth and a much deeper connection with our employees and consumers.
 In 2013, we’ve seen good progress, particularly on targets within our direct control.
 Our Plan is helping us to save money, reduce risk and drive innovation, and brands that have done the most to embrace sustainable living, like Dove, Lifebuoy, Pureit and Domestos, are enjoying some of our fastest growth.”

 In addressing the 100 senior sustainability experts including academics, NGOs, government and business who attended the ‘Making Progress, Driving Change’ event in London today, Polman explained that the company will continue to focus its scale, influence, expertise, and resources on making a fundamental change to entire systems, not just incremental improvements.
 This will involve stepping up plans to tackle several major global sustainability challenges, including:

 helping to combat climate change by working to eliminate deforestation, which accounts for up to 15% of global greenhouse gas emissions

 improving food security by championing sustainable agriculture, and improving the livelihoods of smallholder farmers who produce 80% of the food in Asia and Sub Saharan Africa

 improving health and well-being by helping more than a billion people gain access to safe drinking water, proper sanitation and good hygiene habits